chahnel/kroehne.github.io/4_Cookbook.md

 | **Task:** Navigate between pages while a general instruction remains constantly.                                  |
 |-------------------------------------------------------------------------------------------------------------------|
 | **Instructions:**                                                                                                 |
-| Create two simple pages (“First”, “Second”) and one X-Page prepared with frame and panel (see III.1.1.1).
+| Create two simple pages (?First?, ?Second?) and one X-Page prepared with frame and panel (see III.1.1.1).

  Create a button on each simple page and link them among themselves.

  Open the Task Editor and create a new task (see II.4.1).
-Select “First” as Start Page and X-Page as Start X-Page.
+Select ?First? as Start Page and X-Page as Start X-Page.

- The X-Page works after you saved your file by “Generate and Save”.                                                 |
+ The X-Page works after you saved your file by ?Generate and Save?.                                                 |

 **IB Examples:**